Max Manus: Man of War

-Max Manus: Man of War (Danish: Max Manus) is a 2008 Norwegian biographical war film based on the real events of the life of resistance fighter Max Manus.
+Max Manus: Man of War (Norwegian: Max Manus) is a 2008 Norwegian biographical war film directed by Joachim Rønning and Espen Sandberg, based on the real events of the life of resistance fighter Max Manus.
 The story follows Manus (Aksel Hennie) from the Winter War against the Soviet Union, through the outbreak of World War II and the occupation of Norway by Nazi Germany until peacetime in 1945.
 The film is based on Max Manus's own books Det vil helst gå godt and Det blir alvor, as well as other accounts and historical documentation.
 The film stays largely historically accurate, but omits some events, and moves some of the supporting characters around to show them taking part in events in place of others.
 The production included around 1,800 extras and 2,000 workers behind the cameras.

 The film's premiere was attended by King Harald V, "Tikken" Manus, Gunnar Sønsteby along with other notable individuals.
 Reception from critics was largely positive.
 Max Manus also sparked a public debate about the role of the Norwegian resistance movement during the German occupation.